podo/awesome-framer/README.md

 * [Material Kit for FramerJS](https://github.com/k-vyn/framer-material-kit) - Make prototyping with Material Design fast and easy without compromising the quality or customization
 * [iOS Kit for FramerJS](https://github.com/k-vyn/framer-ios-kit) - Make prototyping for iOS fast and easy without compromising the quality or customization
 * [framer-Firebase](https://github.com/marckrenn/framer-Firebase) - The Firebase module allows your Framer prototype to load, save and sync data effortlessly between multiple sessions and devices.
+* [spotifyApiFramer](https://github.com/mamezito/spotifyApiFramer) - Framer module that allows to get JSON objects when querying with Spotify API

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) - Blog by Kenny Chen with lots of great examples, tutorials